shroominic/shroominic/README.md

 -->

 - 👨‍💻 I'm Dominic and like working on random ideas.
-- 🔭 I’m currently working on a text to tshirt design fullstack app.
+- 🔭 I’m currently grinding on a text to tshirt design fullstack app.
 - 🌱 I’m currently learning pytorch.
 - 👯 I’m looking to collaborate on apps using ai tech.
-- 💬 Ask me about my
+- 💬 Ask me about my favorite green tea.
 - 📫 How to reach me: [@shroominic](https://linktr.ee/shroominic)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I like mushrooms
+- ⚡ Fun fact: I like mushrooms.